Weird Halloween: Retro Monster Humor and Some Things Human

 Weird Halloween is a gritty-drawn, retro-style, full-color, Halloween-themed cartoon strip to be made freely available to everyone via WeirdHalloween.com, taking its inspiration from a fusion of four things one can never have too much of: Halloween spirit, graveyard humor, pure nostalgia and weird fiction.

 I'll break down those four things in a second, but first a little about the project and myself.
 Weird Halloween takes place under the light of the orange moon in the haunting backdrop of Twila, Kentucky.
-It follows the adventures of Autumn Rose Kingfisher, a "people-phobic" but cheerful, precocious young girl, and her monster friends as they combat the forces of ubiquitous boredom (yes, the struggle is real).
+It follows the adventures of Autumn Rose Kingfisher, a "people-phobic" but cheerful, precocious young girl, and her monster friends as they combat the forces of ubiquitous boredom.
 All along the way helping her through life in their own usual, weird manner.

 The plan?
 Simple and straightforward as the art.
 125 Halloween-Themed Cartoons from October 2017 until October 2018, OR ELSE in addition to those left over 31 more cartoons will be added (25% increase).
 I think this is a fair compromise as certainly I understand sometimes life can intervene causing delay.